 Back-thinned type CCD linear image sensor

-The S11156-2048-02 is back-thinned CCD linear image sensors with an internal electronic shutter for spectrometers.
-This image sensor uses a resistive gate structure that allows high-speed transfer.
-The pixel has a lengthwise size needed by spectrometers but ensures readout with low image lag.
-Image lag on these products is reduced by nearly a magnitude of 10 as compared to the previous product (S11156-2048-01).
-Note that the transmission of long wavelengths in the dead layer covering the horizontal shift register was reduced compared to previous product.
+The S13256-2048-02 is a back-thinned CCD linear image sensor with an internal electronic shutter for spectrometers.
+The image sensor uses a resistive gate structure that allows a high-speed transfer.
+Each pixel has a lengthwise size needed by spectrometers but ensures readout with low image lag.
+In addition, a TE-cooler is built into the package to keep the element temperature constant (about 5°C) during operation.

 |Type||Built-in electronic shutter type|

 |Number of effective pixels||2048 x 1 pixels|

 |Pixel size||14 x 1000 μm|

 |Line rate (typ.)||2327 lines/s|

 |Measurement condition||Typ.
 Ta=25 ℃, unless otherwise noted, Dark current: MPP mode|

 It looks like you’re in the .
 If this is not your location, please select the correct region and country below.

 You're headed to Hamamatsu Photonics website for U.K. (English).
 If you want to view an other country's site, the optimized information will be provided by selecting options below.

 For modern websites to work according to visitor’s expectations, they need to collect certain basic information about visitors.
 To do this, a site will create small text files which are placed on visitor’s devices (computer or mobile) - these files are known as cookies when you access a website.
 Cookies are used in order to make websites function and work efficiently.
 Cookies are uniquely assigned to each visitor and can only be read by a web server in the domain that issued the cookie to the visitor.
 Cookies cannot be used to run programs or deliver viruses to a visitor’s device.